FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 create a new new libreoffice document and to copy-and-paste manual each slide you are going to use one by one and to re-insert every image that is going to be changed programmatically.
 Libreoffice generates much simpler XML templates when used natively.

-![Merry Christmas Tim Cook](tim-cook-christmas.jpg)
+![Merry Christmas Tim Cook](tim-cook-christmas.jpg) *Whish you a great christmas mr Tom Cook*

 Let's [save this](document.fodp) as .fodp (Flat XML ODF Presentation).